apache/cordova-docs/docs/en/edge/guide/platforms/wp7/index.md

          under the License.
 ---

-# Windows Phone 7 Installation Guide
+# Windows Phone 7 Platform Guide

 This guide shows how to set up your SDK development environment to deploy Cordova apps for Windows Phone 7 devices.
 Apps also run on